Rational fibered cubic fourfolds: and rational cubic fourfolds C18 and rational cubic fourfolds

 \subsection{Cubic fourfolds containing an elliptic ruled surface}

-A generic cubic fourfold in $\C_{18}$ contains an elliptic ruled surface of degree 6 (see \cite{2016arXiv160605321A}).\\ Let $X \subset \C_{18}$ be a generic cubic fourfold containing the elliptic ruled surface $T$.
-Its Gram matrix is the following:
+A generic cubic fourfold in $\C_{18}$ contains an elliptic ruled surface of degree 6 (see \cite{2016arXiv160605321A}).\\ Let $X \in \C_{18}$ be a generic cubic fourfold containing an elliptic ruled surface $T$.
+The Gram matrix of the associated labelling $K_ {18}$ is as follows: